pathomkorn/coreos/install-vmware.md

 * Deploy OVA without power on.
   * Do not configure OVA.
   * OVA configuration done from CoreOS cloud-config ISO.
-* Insert CoreOS cloud-config ISO.
+* Insert CoreOS cloud-config ISO which built on pre-installation step.
 * Power on VM.
 * Login CoreOS VM.